AndrasKovacs/cctt/README.md

 compute weakening eagerly, in fact we still do implicit weakening.
 We defer the cost of weakening until forcing, where we recompute cofibrations and interval expressions under the forcing cofibration.

-In the implementation, it can get fairly complicated to keep track of which values have been already forced w.r.t. the current context and which haven't.
-So I use a newtype wrapper called `F` to mark anything that is forced.
-Many functions also expect `F`-ed arguments, which can be very useful for avoiding duplicate forcing.
-Now, `F` adds a *significant* amount of noise everywhere in the code.
-But I find it valuable because when I switched to using it I immediately found a handful of forcing-related bugs.

 #### Stability annotations